 Another thing that my Saturn return has brought is the resolution of my childhood trauma.
 This is something I’ve been working with my whole life and now, suddenly, I feel like I’m not wounded and broken anymore.
 I’ve gained some kind of inner strength.
 Freaky!

 So there is light at the end of the tunnel if you do the work, and despite being a masterful procrastinator, I have been doing the work.
 And here’s a bit of an incentive: apparently if you don’t resolve your Saturn stuff in your first Saturn return it will come back with a vengeance in 29 years time!
 Good luck :)

-Have you just been through your Saturn return in Scorpio?
+Have you just been through your Saturn return?